elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 Block parameter — is an arbitrary JavaScript object, that is transferred to the block at the point of initialization.
 Parameters allow to modify the behavior of the block instance bound to the given HTML element.

-The value of `data-bem` attribute contain the parameters of *all the JS blocks on this node*.
+The value of `data-bem` attribute contain the parameters of *all the JS blocks in this node*.
 Parameters are transferred as a hash in JSON format:

  + key — `{String}` block name;